arniemansell/fc_f3a_box/README.md

 * Fire up your model and wait for the GPS to be locked
 * Place the model on the pilot's position
-  * Toggle your switch
+  * Flick your switch
 * Place the model on your centreline reference position, typically at least 25m from the pilot's position
-  * Toggle your switch
+  * Flick your switch back
 * Go ahead and fly

 ### Analysing your logs to extract box positions ###